castore-dev/castore/README.md

 The Event Sourcing journey has many hidden pitfalls.
 We ran into them for you!

-Castore is opiniated.
+Castore is opinionated.
 It comes with a collection of best practices and documented anti-patterns that we hope will help you out!

 ## Table of content